liz-kaufman-gw/liz-learns-graphql/README.md

 - Updating existing data
 - Deleting existing data

+While query fields are executed in parallel, mutation fields run in series, one after the other.
+If two mutations are in the same request, the first has to finish before the second begins (synchronous) to avoid race conditions.

 Mutations have similar structures to queries but use the `mutation` keyword instead:

 ```graphql